Reasons to choose NUH

 We celebrate our staff

-- We’ve been shortlisted in the Best Employer for Staff Recognition category, in this year’s Nursing Times Workforce Awards.
-Celebrating outstanding nursing and midwifery practice is one of our main priorities.
+- Celebrating outstanding nursing and midwifery practice is one of our main priorities.
 In 2017 a monthly DAISY Award was launched to recognise nurses and midwives who have gone above and beyond in their duties to provide care excellence.
+We now have the TULIP (Touching Unique Lives in Practice) award for our nursing support work force.
 The awards are voted for by patients, and are presented in a surprise ceremony hosted by our Chief Nurse, Mandie Sunderland.
 We also holds an annual Nurse and Midwife of the Year Award, supported by the Nottingham Post and Nottingham Express Transit (NET).

 - We have a number of active clinical academic and research nurses working at NUH, with our work being recognised nationally and internationally.
 In 2019, our clinical academic nurses have been recognised with PENNA awards.

 - To recognise an individual's contribution to delivering excellence in care, we launched a competition to design and re-introduce the hospital nursing badge.
 In November we launched our new Demonstrating Excellence Passports, which illustrate the key aspects of our updated professional practice mode.
 Nurses, ODPS and HCAs who complete the passport will be awarded the new NUH hospital badge, designed by our Senior Cardiology Nurse, Rab Purmanan.